connordbrown/skip-list-project/README.md

 3 -> 6 -> 7 -> 9 -> 12 -> 19 -> 21 -> 25
 ```

 However, if we start at Level 3 and make our way down the levels using Skip List iteration, we can skip over many of the nodes of the list.
-The search path only uses 2 nodes.
+Starting at Level 3, we visit 6, then drop down to Level 2 and visit 25.The search path only uses 2 nodes, making it much faster.

 ```text
 6 -> 25
 ```

-This search is much faster.

 For my implementation and demonstration, I used a common ordered set of data: an English dictionary.
 The nodes contain words and their (currently empty) definitions, and I record the time it takes to perform a given CRUD operation, insert().
 If my implementation is correct, then the runtime will, on average, grow logarithmically with the size of the Skip List, proving the Skip List is a fast and viable alternative to a balanced tree data structure.